MadhuShetty1499/2.AWS_Cloud_Webapp_Lift-Shift/README.md

     + Request public certificate => provide domain name as *.<<domain_name>> => DNS validation => RSA key => request & attach it to the Domain service provider & validate it.
     ![ACM](https://github.com/MadhuShetty1814/2.AWS_Cloud_Webapp_Lift-Shift/blob/main/Images/ACM.png)
     + Add CNAME and its value to the DNS service provider
-    + Note: In CNAME, remove your domain name at last and in value, remove fullstop.
-Wait for sometime till the certificate is issued.
+    + Note: In CNAME, remove your domain name at last, and in value, remove full-stop.
+Wait for some time till the certificate is issued.
     ![DNS_entry](https://github.com/MadhuShetty1814/2.AWS_Cloud_Webapp_Lift-Shift/blob/main/Images/DNS%20entry.png)

   - Create security groups